 Instructions

-• Slice okra into small pieces, 1/4-1/2-inch.
+• Slice 1-2 lbs. fresh okra into small pieces, 1/4-1/2-inch.
 Place the okra in a bowl and wash with water.
 Drain the bowl but leave the okra wet.

-• Mix together cornmeal, salt, and pepper.
-If you want to add a little flour, you can do so now.
+• Mix together 1 cup cornmeal, salt and pepper.
+If you want to add 1/4 cup flour (optional), you can do so now.

 • Optional:

-Dip okra in buttermilk then place in strainer before dredging in cornmeal mixture.
+Dip okra in 1 cup buttermilk (optional) then place in strainer before dredging in cornmeal mixture.
 (This is if you want a thicker batter but I don't do this.)

 • Pour the cornmeal in the bowl with the okra and stir it around until all the okra is covered.

-• Melt shortening and bacon grease or butter in skillet on medium to medium-high heat.
+• Melt 1/2 cup Crisco shortening and 4 tablespoons bacon grease or butter in skillet on medium to medium-high heat.
 The oil should not fully cover the okra.
 This is not a deep fry recipe.

 • When the oil is hot (add one piece of okra and see if it sizzles), add some of the okra and cook, stirring frequently until brown and crispy.
 Don't crowd the pan!